Shannon Faulkner: Biography

 Faulkner was born in Powdersville, South Carolina, United States, and graduated from Wren High School in January 1993.
-Faulkner was angry that The Citadel would not allow women.
+Faulkner was frustrated that The Citadel would not allow women.
 Faulkner became the first woman to attempt to enter the Corps of Cadets at The Citadel, which previously had a male-only admissions policy.
 Her application to the school was accompanied with having her gender blanked out of her high school transcripts.
 Faulkner enrolled after a successful lawsuit, Faulkner v.
 Jones et al., against the military academy.
 The suit alleged that the Citadel, which received state money, was "denying her equal protection under the Constitution".
 Her lawyer, Val Vojdik, said, "We are seeking educational opportunity...
 We are seeking equal access to a public program we pay for."

 The Citadel allowed Faulkner to attend classes in January 1994 as a civilian student, which meant she had to be off campus by the time retreat was played.
 She was not allowed to reside in the barracks nor wear the cadet's uniform.

 Faulkner matriculated into The Citadel with an otherwise all-male corps of cadets on August 15, 1995 under the escort of United States Marshals.
+The school established that only five male cadets would be authorized to speak to her; anyone else risked disciplinary action.
 The following day, which was the first day of "Hell Week", the area was hit by 100-degree weather.
 A black flag was hoisted, which warned of the heat and signaled that cadets were to drink water frequently.
-At lunch, the cadets were forced to eat large quantities of a noodle casserole, and Shannon began feeling sick.
-Faulkner reported that she felt nauseous to Ray Gerber, her cadreman, and shortly after vomited in the mess-tent bathroom.
-Faulkner and four male cadets, who were also suffering from heat-stress, were taken to the infirmary.
-She rejoined the corps two hours later, but despite exercises being moved into an air-conditioned building she continued to be nauseous.
+At lunch, the cadets were forced to eat large quantities of a noodle casserole, and Faulkner began feeling ill.
+After vomiting, Faulkner reported that she felt nauseous to Ray Gerber, her cadreman who was one of the five cadets authorized to speak to her.
+Gerber escorted Faulkner and four male cadets, who were also suffering from heat-stress to the infirmary.
+She rejoined the corps two hours later.
+Concerned about the soupy weather in the 100s, the commandant's office decreed that there were to be no outdoor activities until the heat moved on.
+Despite all exercises taking place inside a climate-controlled gymnasium, Faulkner still continued to be nauseated.
 She then returned to the infirmary, where she spent the remainder of that week before washing out, citing emotional and psychological abuse and physical exhaustion.
 Faulkner was one of thirty cadets to drop out.
-After her departure, the male cadets openly celebrated on the campus.
-She told Oprah Winfrey on her show that she had gained weight during the court trials due to the stress she was facing.
+When her withdrawal from the Citadel was announced, upperclassmen celebrated their return to an all-male school, with one cadreman leading the recruits in an altered marching song of "Marching down the avenue.
+Now we know that Faulkner's through.
+I am happy and so are you!".
+She told Oprah Winfrey on her show that she had gained weight during the lawsuit due to the stress she was facing.